Plenty of marketers say they use AI for content. Far fewer say it actually improved their results.

 Can AI completely replace human social media managers?

-No. AI handles the repetitive work - drafting, variations, repurposing, hashtag research - but strategy, community management, real-time reactions, and authentic voice still require humans.
-The best results come from AI-assisted human creators, not fully automated AI accounts.
-Accounts that go fully automated typically see engagement drops within 2-3 weeks.
+No. AI handles the repetitive work: drafting, variations, repurposing, hashtag research.
+Strategy, community management, real-time reactions, and a voice people trust still need a human.
+Accounts that go fully automated tend to see engagement slide within a few weeks.

 Related free tools